home-assistant-tutorials/05.toggle-card-with-shadow-dom/README.md

 You learn:

-* how to encapsulate the CSS into a shadow dom
+* how to attach a shadow dom inside the constructor
+* how to clean up the lifecycle
+* how to get rid of the prefixes
-* how to replace BEM methodology with nested CSS modifiers
+* how to migrate BEM methodology with nested CSS modifiers
-* how to handle repeated calls of setConfig in the configuration editor

 ## Intro